microsoft/vcpkg-docs/vcpkg/produce/test-registry-ports-gha.md

             core.exportVariable('ACTIONS_RUNTIME_TOKEN', process.env.ACTIONS_RUNTIME_TOKEN || '');
 ```

-This example shows how to set up a binary cache and asset cache in a GitHub
-Actions workflow, you should adapt this snippet to use on your own workflow's
+This example shows how to set up a binary cache and asset cache in a GitHub Actions workflow.
+You should adapt this snippet to use on your own workflow's YAML file.
-YAML file.

 Breaking down this snippet: